Kévin Bru: Istres

 Despite visiting the infrastructures of the Bulgarian club Levski Sofia in the summer 2012, Bru decided to stay in France by joining Ligue 2 side Istres, thus giving up on hopes of playing in the Europa League in the following season.

-Bru made Istres debut in the opening game of the season, where he started the whole game and set up a goal for Nassim Akrour to score an equaliser, in a 1–1 draw against FC Nantes.
+Bru made Istres debut in the opening game of the season, where he started the whole game and set up the equaliser by Nassim Akrour in a 1–1 draw against Nantes.
 In a follow–up match against Gazélec Ajaccio on 2 August 2012, Bru scored his first Istres goal, in a 2–0 win.
-Bru later scored his second goal of the season and set up one of the goals, in a 4–1 win over Tours on 26 October 2012.
-Although he became a first team regular at Istres, Bru, however, was soon plagued by injuries.
+Two months later on 26 October 2012 against Tours, he played an important in the match, setting up first goal of the game before scoring a goal for himself, in a 4–1 win.
+Although Bru became a first team regular at Istres, he, however, was soon plagued by injuries.
 This also combined with suspension when Bru missed the last game of the season after picking up six yellow cards in the league this season.
-At the end of the 2012–13 season, Bru went on to make 33 appearances and scoring 2 times in all competitions.
+At the end of the 2012–13 season, Bru had made 33 appearances and scored twice over all competitions.